LaurenzV/krilla/crates/krilla/src/configure/PDF_A1.md

 6.3.3.3: krilla always writes the `WMode` entry for cmaps and never references any other ones. 🟢

+6.3.4:
-6.3.4: krilla embeds all fonts that are used. 🟢
+- krilla embeds all fonts that are used. 🟢
+- krilla checks the OpenType fsType field to ensure that fonts are legally embeddable. 🟢

 6.3.5:
 - krilla doesn't support Type1 fonts and thus doesn't need the `CharSet` attribute. 🔵